ganderzz/dylanpaulus.com/_posts/2018-5-15-using-react-with-typescript-part-one.md

 class App extends React.Component<{}, IState> {
 ```

 `React.Component` (also `React.PureComponent`) are generic types allowing us to provide the *shape* of the component's props and state.
-Component comes with a couple predefined properties, `children` and `ref` to name a few.
+Component comes with a couple predefined properties (`children` and `ref` to name a few).
 Because App doesn't have any props, we'll use an empty object.
-The React Typescript definition combines the type we pass in with the default Component type, so with an empty object, the base component props will still be available (eg. children and ref)).
+The React Typescript definition combines the type we pass in with the default Component type, so even with an empty object, the inherited component props will still be available (eg. children and ref).
 For our component's state, we'll tell Typescript we want to use our state shape defined in IState.

 To break it apart:
 - Define a component with just state: `React.Component<{}, IState>`